SamanthaBooth81/clay_and_fire/README.md

 - Searching via the search box
 - Searching through the categories

-The quantity for the search is displayed at the top left of the page, the number displayed matched the number of searches on each page.
+The quantity for the search is displayed at the top left of the page, along with the search term and the number displayed matched the number of searches on each page.

 ### 13. As a shopper, I want to be able to be able to easily register for an account so that I can have a personal account and view my profile and purchase history.